LandSandBoat/lsb-wiki/Client-Setup-[Windows].md

    * `(Root FFXI Install Directory)/PlayOnline/SquareEnix/FINAL FANTASY XI/Tools/FINAL FANTASY XI Config`

 # 2. Connecting to Retail
-To be capable of connecting to a Project Topaz server, you must be able to update your local install of Final Fantasy XI.
+To be capable of connecting to a Topaz Next server, you must be able to update your local install of Final Fantasy XI.
 To do this, you must connect - or have connected - to SquareEnix's retail servers at least once.
 You may connect to the official retail servers in the following ways:
    1. Connect to retail with your existing retail subscription.
    2. Purchase a copy of Final Fantasy XI, which comes with a 30-day subscription.
    3. For users who have previously purchased Final Fantasy XI and have since reinstalled the software, connect to retail during a Return Home to Vana'diel campaign when SquareEnix allows former subscribers to play on retail servers for free.